damirlj/modern_cpp_tutorials/README.md

 <b>AOT – Active Object Thread</b> design pattern is introduced, as way to have asynchronous interthread communication,
 delegating the tasks to the background thread, enqueuing them into the tasks queue.
-The thread drains the queue and provides the execution context, separate from the thread(s) from which the tasks are sent, in which they will be executed sequentially, in order of arrival (FIFO).
+The thread drains the queue and provides the execution context, a separate one from the thread(s) from which the tasks are sent, in which they will be executed sequentially, in order of arrival (FIFO).
 The caller thread can be also synchronized on result of task being executed, waiting on signaling the execution completion through the communication channel (future).